 Ellicott City Retaining Walls Inspection Report – Stream Walls

-This is the seventh year that University of Maryland Extension Master Gardeners and Howard County have partnered to offer residents free barrels to turn into rain barrels.
+This is the eighth year that University of Maryland Extension Master Gardeners and Howard County have partnered to offer residents free barrels to turn into rain barrels.
 Howard County residents are eligible to receive a free 55-gal. plastic barrel with cut-outs for fittings, to be used for a rain barrel (one free barrel per address, please).
 Residents must buy fittings and assemble the rain barrels.
 Rain barrels will only be offered to Howard County residents (ID required) and must be used in Howard County.

 Learn more here

 In accordance with Howard County's National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) Permit (Number MD0068322, 11-DP-3318), the County must prepare Annual Updates to report on the progress made during the preceding permit year.
 Progress is reported on compliance with pollutant source identification; management programs including stormwater management, erosion and sediment control and illicit discharge detection and elimination; restoration plans, watershed assessments, and Total Maximum Daily Loads (TMDLs); assessment of controls and monitoring; program funding; and special programmatic conditions.
 The County submitted the Annual Update for its 21st permit year to the Maryland Department of the Environment (MDE) on December 19, 2016.
 To view the County’s Annual Update Number 20 and the supporting databases, click here.

 Las traducciones de las páginas del sitio web del condado de Howard se realizan mediante Google™ Translate.
 Google™ Translate es un servicio de traducción de idiomas en línea gratuito que permite traducir